 Looking to make money from your phone?
 Then take a look at some of the best money making apps in the UK so you can earn anytime when you’re out and about or even when you’re just sitting on your sofa.

 - Airtime Rewards

 - Ipsos iSay

 Making money from your phone might not make you rich, but it’s an easy way to earn a bit extra.
-The trick is, knowing the right apps that will make you money with minimal effort.
+The trick is knowing the right apps to make you money with minimal effort.
 That’s why I have made a list of the best money-making apps.

 Which genuine money making app is for you?